Louis3797/awesome-readme-template/README.md

 <!--
-Hey, thanks that you use the awesome-readme-template template.
+Hey, thanks for using the awesome-readme-template template.
-If you have any enhancements, than fork this project and create a pull request or simply open a issue with the "enhancement" label.
+If you have any enhancements, then fork this project and create a pull request or just open an issue with the label "enhancement".

-Don't forget to give this project a star for extra support ;) Maybe you can also mention me or this repo in the acknowledgements -->
+Don't forget to give this project a star for additional support ;) Maybe you can mention me or this repo in the acknowledgements too -->
 <div align="center">